 Subject to the rights, if any, of the holders of any series of Preferred Stock to elect additional Directors under circumstances specified in a Preferred Stock Designation, the number of the Directors of the Company will not be less than three nor more than 12 and will be fixed from time to time in the manner described in the By-Laws of the Company.
 The Directors, other than those who may be elected by the holders of any series of Preferred Stock, will be classified with respect to the time for which they severally hold office into three classes, as nearly equal in number as possible, designated Class I, Class II, and Class III.
-The Directors first appointed elected to Class I will hold office for a term expiring at the first annual meeting of stockholders to be held following the filing of this Certificate in 2019; the Directors first appointed elected to Class II will hold office for a term expiring at the secondannual meeting of stockholders to be held following the filing of this Certificate in 2020; and the Directors first appointedelected to Class III will hold office for a term expiring at the third-annual meeting of stockholders to be held following the filing of this Certificate, in 2021, with the members of each class to hold office until their successors are elected and qualified.
+The Directors first appointed clected to Class I will hold office for a term expiring at the first-annual meeting of stockholders to be held following the filing of this Certificate to Class II will hold office for a term expiring at the second-annual meeting of stockholders to be held following the filing of this Certificate, in 2021, with the members of each class to hold office until their successors are elected and qualified.
 At each succeeding annual meeting of the Company, the successors of the class of Directors whose terms expire at that meeting will be elected by plurality vote of all votes cast at such meeting to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
 Election of Directors of the Company need not be by written ballot unless requested by the Chairman or by the holders of a majority of the Voting Stock present in person or represented by proxy at a meeting of the stockholders at which Directors are to be elected.